concepcion12/simulacra/README.md

 ### Running the Example Scripts

 Demo scripts are located in the `examples/` directory.
-Run them from the project root so the `src` package can be discovered:
+Install the project in editable mode so the `simulacra` package is importable, then run for example:

 ```bash
 python examples/cue_system_demo.py